GithHayden/django-mythware/README.md

 Update styling on all message eg - you have succesfully logged in.
 Remove image func from products or keep for future iterations?
-Build in link for payment to populate in issues tracker Implement Blog.
+Build in link for payment to populate in issues tracker User Signs Up/Signs In - bring them to their profile page Implement Blog.
 Add Automated Testing/Travis - Integrated Testing
 sudo pip3 install django-forms-bootstrap